cloudmesh/useful-introduction_to_cloud-2015/_sources/cloudmesh/setup_vagrant.txt

 -----------

 Cloudmesh installed on a root account.
-You need to switch user account to a root once you sshed to the VM.
+You need to switch user account to a root once you ssh to the VM.

 ::